Untangling digital, cyber, and tech diplomacy: A search for clarity of thinking and action

 Tech became popular with the use of Big Tech as shorthand for major digital companies, including Apple, Amazon, Meta, Google, and Microsoft.

-The prefix tech comes from the Greek word technē (τέχνη), meaning ‘art,‘ ‘craft,‘ or ‘skill.‘ It generally refers to technology, technical processes, or anything related to practical applications of scientific knowledge.
+The prefix tech comes from the Greek word technē (τέχνη), meaning “art,” “craft,” or “skill.”
+It generally refers to technology, technical processes, or anything related to practical applications of scientific knowledge.

 Tech is increasingly used as a standalone word, an abbreviation for technology and technical.
 It follows the linguistic trend for brevity in communication through truncation.
 Examples are tech-savvy, tech-driven, tech-sector, healthtech, and fintech.
-Or, techies are people working in the tech industry, whereas techlash describes the growing societal backlash against large technological firms.
+Also, techies are people working in the tech industry, whereas techlash describes the growing societal backlash against large technological firms.

 Denmark coined the term tech diplomacy in 2017, when it appointed the first tech ambassador based in the Bay Area to engage with the Bay Area tech sector and other tech hubs worldwide (DiploNews 346).
 Thus, tech diplomacy mainly covers the practice of diplomacy engaging with the private tech sector on digital policy and emerging technology issues.